TomasDrozdik/asynchronous-duet/README.md

 Logging should give you an idea of what is going on, it also logs all the outputs from the benchmarks themselves so you can examine that as well.

-Results will be in an output directory of this format: `results.renaissance.20220413-115622` where `renaissance` is the name of the duet from config and it is followed by timestamp.

 Results themselves have fixed naming schema `<suite_name>.<benchmark_name>.<run_id>.<run_order>.<run_type>.<results_file_from_config>`.
-Example results directory in the repo [`results.renaissance.test\`](./results.renaissance.test/)
 ```
 (venv) *[feature/duet2][~/d/school/thesis-master/asynchronous-duet]$ ls -lRh results.renaissance.test
 results.renaissance.test: